etalab/plan-ogp-2015-2017/en/consult-debate-co-create/public-action/commitment-10.md

 The objective is to provide municipalities with a simple digital solution for reporting (through web or smartphone) incidents and monitoring their resolution (back office).
 The municipalities that decide to implement this solution will be supported and trained.

-Funded as part of the “Programme d’Investissements d’avenir[^2]” (Investments for the Future program), the " Fix My Neighborhood" call for projects will launch “innovation challenges” for start-ups.
+Funded as part of the “Programme d'Investissements d'avenir[^2]” (Investments for the Future program), the " Fix My Neighborhood" call for projects will launch “innovation challenges” for start-ups.
 While working on the response to the challenge, the start-up will include a young innovator in its team.
 Depending on the subject they choose to address, participatory funding may supplement public funding.

 #### Roadmap